Coral Reefs and Beyond: Your Guide to Cairns

-We grabbed an early 6AM flight from the Gold Coast Airport and, two hours later, found ourselves in sunny Cairns.
-I must mention that we flew JetStar and, though it was the first time I used them, it was quite possibly the nicest budget airline I have ever been on; so, if you find a sale with them down around here, go on and grab a fare!
+- It is only a two-hour plane ride from the Gold Coast Airport (I must mention that we flew JetStar and, though it was the first time I used them, it was quite possibly the nicest budget airline I have ever been on; so, if you find a sale with them down around here, go on and grab that fare!)

 Cairns City Center & Surroundings: